Host Family Requirements

 - Limit child care to a maximum of 45 hours per week, not exceeding 10 hours per day or extend over more than five and a half days.

-- Pay a weekly minimum stipend directly to au pair, $195.75 for standard/repeat au pairs, $260 for au pair pro participants
+- Pay a weekly minimum stipend directly to au pair based on your au pair program

 - Give the au pair one complete weekend off each month (Friday evening to Monday morning)